 It was an interesting change to start the conference off with separate workshops rather than a full-house opening session with keynote addresses.
 I liked the concept as the one-hour workshops worked well for me and we had more of a chance to dig into the content.
 This starkly contrasted with the mere 15 minutes that the main presentations had during the regular program.
 I'd rather have a bit more time for presenters to get their case studies across – how about 25 minutes?

 As usual with these conferences, there are multiple streams, so I’m not able to reflect on all papers.
 Amongst the presentations I saw, my favorites were:

 - “Understanding player churn before they leave” by Cheri Marine of GSN Games – closing the feedback loop from Big Data behavioral data analytics to observational research and back to build better forecasting algorithms that include the ‘why’.

-- “The Morality of Market Research in the age of AI” by Andrew Konya, Remesh – Where does AI potentially get us in this technology focused world, and what privacy and morality borders might we cross if we are not careful?
-Presented in a fun but also very uncomfortable way.
+- “The Morality of Market Research in the age of AI” by Andrew Konya, Remesh – Where does AI potentially get us in this technology-focused world, and what privacy and morality borders might we cross if we are not careful?
+Presented in a fun but also a very uncomfortable way.

 - “Blockchain Market Research solutions: What do participants think?” by Andrew Cannon of GRBN and Lisa Wilding-Brown of Innovate MR – Talking to MR participants about Blockchain and its potential impact highlights that there is a long way to go before this might become mainstream.